Tuluva Narasa Nayaka: Conflict with the Bahmani Sultanate and death

 Ongoing internal strife in the Vijayanagara Empire and tenuous central control gave independent sultans of the divided Bahmani Sultanate an opportunity to take advantage of the situation.
 Mahmood Shah, citing unspecified reasons, marched against Vijayanagara, breaking the existing peace.

 The sultanate army advanced to Hutgi, joined forces with contingents from other Turco-Persian tradition sultanates.
 It split into two groups, and one moved towards Vijayanagara through Gulbarga, while Mahmood Shah led the other to besiege Raichur in the Krishna-Tungabhadra Doab region.
 No decisive battle took place, and a peace agreement was reached.
 Vijayanagara ceded Raichur and Mudgal to Yusuf Adil Shah of the Bijapur Sultanate.
-Tuluva Narasa Nayaka understood the precarious situation and chose not to engage the combined armies of the Shahi kingdoms on two fronts simultaneously.
+Tuluva Narasa Nayaka understood the precarious situation and chose not to engage the combined armies of the Shahi kingdom on two fronts simultaneously.

 Tuluva Narasa Nayaka was an astute ruler who wasted no time in strengthening the empire.
 As the Bahmani Sultanate began to splinter into smaller states, a Bahmani minister, Qasim Barid I, approached Narasa with a proposal.
 He offered Narasa the forts of Mudgal and Raichur in exchange for his assistance in a war against Yusuf Adil Shah of Bijapur.
 Narasa Nayaka accepted the offer and sent his army to the region surrounding Raichur Doab.
 His forces were able to defeat Yusuf Adil Shah.
 However, in a treacherous turn of events, Yusuf Adil Shah plotted against Tuluva Narasa Nayaka and had him and his seventy high-ranking officers murdered.
-Despite this, Yusuf Adil Shah managed to reclaim the Doab area and Mudgal from the Vijayanagar Empire in 1502.
+Despite this, Yusuf Adil Shah managed to reclaim the Doab area and Mudgal from the Vijayanagara Empire in 1502.